s2-ktran/s2-iac-ec2-kafka/README.md

 # Provisioning EC2 + Kafka using Infrastructure as Code

-Using infrastructure as code to provision EC2 with Kafka
+Using terraform to provision an EC2 kafka instance that is running.

 ## Launch Configurations